History’s Storyteller: The Life of WWII Marine Ed Bearss

 I met May in 2004 at the 60th Anniversary of D-Day.
 We kept in touch over the years.
 It was an honor to know her.

 Left to right: Marie Alm, May Alm, and this story’s author Susan O’Konski on Omaha Beach, Normandy, France, in 2004.
-Marie Alm photograph.
+Photograph courtesy of Marie Alm.

 The “British Schindler”: The WWII Story of Sir Nicholas Winton